 Manager - Select the default manager of this task.

-Start and Due - These are the dates that the Task should be started on and completed by.
+Start Date/Due Date will be - These are the dates that the Task should be started on and completed by.
 These dates can also be defaulted based on the current day, but you can set them to any future date.